Versailles, Yvelines

-Versailles (/vɛərˈsaɪ, vɜːrˈsaɪ/ vair-SY-,_-vur-SY, /fr/) is a commune in the department of the Yvelines, Île-de-France, known worldwide for the Château de Versailles and the gardens of Versailles, which is designated a UNESCO World Heritage Site.
+Versailles (/vɛərˈsaɪ, vɜːrˈsaɪ/ vair-SY-,_-vur-SY; /fr/) is a commune in the department of Yvelines, Île-de-France.
+It is known for the Château de Versailles and the Gardens of Versailles, the latter of which is designated a UNESCO World Heritage Site.
 Located in the western suburbs of the French capital, 17.1 km from the centre of Paris, Versailles is a wealthy suburb of Paris with a service-based economy and is a major tourist destination.
-According to the 2017 census, the population of the city is 85,862, down from a peak of 94,145 in 1975.
+As of 2023, its population was 84,095, down from a peak of 94,145 in 1975.

 A new town founded by order of King Louis XIV, Versailles was the de facto capital of the Kingdom of France for over a century, from 1682 to 1789, before becoming the cradle of the French Revolution.
 After having lost its status as a royal city, it became the préfecture (regional capital) of the Seine-et-Oise département in 1790, then of Yvelines in 1968.
 It is also a Roman Catholic diocese.

-Versailles is historically known for numerous treaties such as the Treaty of Paris, which ended the American Revolution, and the Treaty of Versailles, after World War I. Today, the Congress of France – the name given to the body created when both houses of the French Parliament, the National Assembly and the Senate, gather in the Château de Versailles to vote on revisions to the Constitution.
+Versailles is historically known for numerous treaties such as the Treaty of Paris, which ended the American Revolution, and the Treaty of Versailles after World War I. Today, the Congress of France – the name given to the body created when both houses of the French Parliament, the National Assembly and the Senate – gathers in the Château de Versailles to vote on revisions to the Constitution.

 Name

-The argument over the etymology of Versailles tends to privilege the Latin word versare, meaning "to keep turning, turn over and over", an expression used in medieval times for ploughed lands, cleared lands (lands that had been repeatedly "turned over").
+The etymology of Versailles is thought to be from the Latin word versare, meaning "to keep turning, turn over and over", an expression used in medieval times for ploughed lands, cleared lands (lands that had been repeatedly "turned over").
 This word formation is similar to Latin seminare ("to sow"), which gave French semailles ("sowings", "sown seeds").

-During the Revolution of 1789, city officials had proposed to the convention to rename Versailles Berceau-de-la-Liberté ("Cradle of Liberty"), but they had to retract their proposal when confronted with the objections of the majority of the population.
+During the Revolution of 1789, city officials proposed to rename Versailles Berceau-de-la-Liberté ("Cradle of Liberty"), but the proposal was retracted due to the objections of the majority of the population.